 Tweeting isn't a strategy.
 There are four attack vectors: corporate, legal, legislative, and public pressure.
 Here's the runbook for each role.
 Execute in parallel.

 Call Your Rep (202) 224-3121 U.S. Capitol Switchboard — Ask for Your RepresentativeNo vote in Congress.
-No input from the Pentagon.
-One USCIS official effectively eliminated the green card pathway that staffs our defense labs, chip fabs, and allied partnerships.
-Reagan would be appalled.
+No counsel from the Pentagon.
+With a stroke of the pen, one USCIS official closed the pathway that staffs our defense labs, chip fabs, and allied partnerships.
+Reagan would not recognize his party.

 Take ActionUSCIS Policy Memo PM-602-0199 reclassifies Adjustment of Status — used by over half of all green card recipients for decades — as "extraordinary relief."
 The practical effect: most legal immigrants must now leave the country to process at consulates abroad.